denistsoi/talks/2017-06/ui-ux-mobile-first/lecture.md

 ---
     - breaks the grid
-    - hierachy to titles - rich media (photos attrach more attention)
+    - hierachy to titles - rich media (photos attract more attention)
     - use of color gradient
 ---